-See Figure 3.9 to the right, one of many examples of research done to map out pathways within our cells.
-Although reactions and pathways are very important, often they are examined in isolated cells and may be completely disconnected from the entire body and any real meaning.
-Fortunately for us, we do not have to view the cell or pathways this way, but we can look for basic patterns in order to see the big picture and the whole organism.
+Figure 3.9 to the right is one of many examples of research done to map out pathways within a cell.
+Although reactions and pathways are very important, often they are examined in totally isolated cells and are likely to be completely disconnected from any real meaning within an intact body.
+Fortunately for us, we do not have to view the cell or pathways this way, but we can identify basic patterns in order to see the big picture of the whole organism.